Definition of Competition Policy: Government policies to prevent and reduce the abuse of monopoly power.

-- The investigation into grocery market – largely cleared big supermarkets of unfair practices.
-(April 2008) However, it did recommended a test regarding level of competion in particular local areas.
+- The investigation into the grocery market – largely cleared big supermarkets of unfair practices.
+(April 2008) However, it did recommend a test regarding the level of competition in particular local areas.
 Sometimes an incumbent firm could gain a local monopoly.
 The CMA recommended rules to encourage more local competition.

 - Merger between Hungry House and Just Eat – allowed by CMA (Dec 2017)

-- Investigation into care home sector by CMA found they had two concerns (Summary of report).
+- An investigation into the care home sector by CMA found they had two concerns (Summary of report).

 - Those choosing a care home need greater help in choosing which care home.
-The vulenerable residents also require protection when staying.
+The vulnerable residents also require protection when staying.